 Conventional HRT uses a one-size-fits-all approach to hormone replacement, and may provide some women with more estrogen or progesterone than they truly need — increasing the risk of health problems like breast cancer and endometrial cancer.
 But bioidentical HRT can be tailored to each individual woman to deliver the exact amount of hormones she needs to feel healthy, young, and energetic for years to come.
 If you are currently using HRT to balance your hormones, talk to your doctor about the benefits of switching to bioidentical HRT.

 Are you experiencing menopausal symptoms and need help balancing your hormones?
 Garcia Weight Loss and Wellness Centers offer BioMD Hormone Replacement Therapy so you can improve your health and energy levels, and benefit from a lowered risk of breast cancer, osteoporosis, and other conditions driven by low estrogen.
-Call us today for a no-cost consultation!
+Contact us today for a no-cost consultation!